Genus Zero Kashiwara-Vergne Solutions from Braids: Genus Zero Kashiwara--Vergne Solutions

 \begin{proof} The map $\iota_n$ can be written as the sum of $\kappa:\lie_n \to \sder_{n+1}$, and the natural inclusion $(\cdot)^+:\sder_n \hookrightarrow \sder^+_n$ given by $(u_1,...,u_n)^+ \eqdef (0,u_1,...u_n)$.
 In $\sder_n^1,$ we have $[(a,u),(b,v)]= ([a,b]+u(b) - v(a), [u,v])$.
 Hence, we have

 Here, in the second line we used~\cref{prop:KappaMakesSense}.
 To show that $\iota_n$ is injective, assume that $\iota_n(a,u)=0$.
-It follows immediately from the definition that $a=0$, and then we have $\iota_n(0,u)=0$, which implies $u=0$ by the injectivity of the shift construction $(\cdot)^+$. \end{proof}
+It follows immediately from the definition and injectivity of $\kappa$ that $a=0$, and then we have $\iota_n(0,u)=0$, which implies $u=0$ by the injectivity of the shift construction $(\cdot)^+$. \end{proof}

 \begin{theorem} The maps $\{\iota_n\}_{n \geq 0}$ naturally assemble to a map of symmetric sequences in Lie algebras $\iota: \sder^1 \to \sder^+$, and the image $\iota(\sder^1)$ of $\sder^1$ under the map $\iota$ is an $\sder$-submoperad of $\sder^{+}$. \end{theorem}